For Cork to grow sustainably and to be an attractive 21st century City Region, we must have exceptional public

 Marketing of Cork

 We know that Cork is an excellent place to live and work.
 But we must extend our reach and communicate our message, to convert those currently unaware.
 The Chamber leads Connecting Cork, reaching out to our diaspora and networks, promoting our exceptional financial services offer.
-We also actively support the economic place brand We Are Cork, Visit Cork and the Pure Cork Brand for tourism.
-We are also part of collective approach to economic marketing that is in ongoing development with regional partners.
+We also actively support the economic place brand We Are Cork, Visit Cork and the Pure Cork brand for tourism.